martudev/martudev/README.md

 ### Hi there 👋

-During the day I work in software development, specifically fullstack, I work with technologies such as React from the frontend and NodeJs or Java from the backend
+During the day I work in Software Development, specifically FullStack, I work with technologies such as React from the frontend and NodeJs or Java from the backend

 I am currently learning new technologies such as NextJS and GraphQL